End-users of Boundary can utilize the Desktop app to connect to a running Boundary server to easily:

 The default login name and password can be overwritten with

 -password flags (e.g.

 If you have any trouble getting dev mode to start properly, refer back to the Start a Development Environment tutorial and then come back here.

 Next you will launch the Boundary Desktop app and connect it to the running controller.

 Open the Boundary Desktop app installed earlier.

-You will be prompted for the Boundary server origin, which is the URL for the client to connect to the controller via the Boundary API.
+You will be prompted for the Boundary Cluster URL, which is the URL for the client to connect to the controller via the Boundary API.
 Running in dev mode, this will be

 globalscope.
 In non-dev environments you would select the scope you have been provided access credentials for.

 adminin the Username field.